-Sandra is the prize winner in different competitions, including: Kyoto Prefectural Governor's Award at the Kayabuki Ongakudo International Competition; First Prize in Brussels Grand Prize Virtuoso International Music Competition, Second Prize in Golden Classical Music Awards International Music Competition; Most Outstanding Piano Ensemble Award at the Shanghai Spring International Music Festival; First Prize in the University of Cincinnati College-Conservatory of Music Chamber Music Competition; National Finalist at the Music Teachers National Association Competition Chamber Music category; First place at the Ohio Music Teachers Association/Graves Piano Solo and Ensemble Competition in Collegiate Duo Division; Winner of Wright State University School of Music Student Honors Recital (three consecutive years, 2009 to 2011; First Prize of Ohio Division at the Music Teachers National Association Competition Chamber Music category; Winner of Wright State University Departmental Concerto Competition; Second prize for Youth Class in Mozart Piano Competition; Second Prize for Professional Class in Schumann International Youth Piano Competition; Top three winner at the Macao Young Musicians Competitions.
+Sandra is the prize winner in different competitions, including: Kyoto Prefectural Governor's Award at the Kayabuki Ongakudo International Competition; First Prize in Brussels Grand Prize Virtuoso International Music Competition, Second Prize in Golden Classical Music Awards International Music Competition; Most Outstanding Piano Ensemble Award at the Shanghai Spring International Music Festival; First Prize in the University of Cincinnati College-Conservatory of Music Chamber Music Competition; National Finalist at the Music Teachers National Association Competition Chamber Music category; First place at the Ohio Music Teachers Association/Graves Piano Solo and Ensemble Competition in Collegiate Duo Division; Winner of Wright State University School of Music Student Honors Recital (three consecutive years, 2009 to 2011; First Prize of Ohio Division at the Music Teachers National Association Competition Chamber Music category; First Place at the Wright State University Departmental Concerto Competition; Second prize for Youth Class in Mozart Piano Competition; Second Prize for Professional Class in Schumann International Youth Piano Competition; Top three winner at the Macao Young Musicians Competitions.
 Moreover, Sandra is the recipient of the prestigious Cultural Affairs Bureau Prize, Wright State University Piano Scholarship, University of Cincinnati Graduate Scholarship, Irene Romanowski Piano Scholarship, Presidential Commendation for Excellence, Agnes Fowler Scholarship and the Macao Government Postgraduate Scholarship.

 Sandra found her interest in piano at a very young age, and received the Performer’s Diploma from the Associated Board of the Royal Schools of Music.
 Under the sponsorship of the Macao Foundation and Macao Government, she received her Bachelor and Master degrees at Wright State University and University of Cincinnati College-Conservatory of Music, majoring in piano performance.
-Her major mentors include Steinway artists Eugene Pridonoff (student of renowned Beethoven specialist Rudolf Serkin), Elisabeth Pridonoff, Dr. Jackson Leung and Dr. Kam Cheok Weng.
-She also studied vocal with Dr. Diana Cataldi and harpsichord with Dr. Vivian Montgomery.
+Her major mentors include Steinway artists Eugene Pridonoff (student of renowned Beethoven specialist Rudolf Serkin), Elisabeth Pridonoff, Jackson Leung and Kam Cheok Weng.
+She also studied vocal with Diana Cataldi and harpsichord with Vivian Montgomery.
 She has worked with masters including Emile Naoumoff, Hie-Yon Choi, Edward Auer, Lambert Orkis, David Hardy, Paul Katz, Lee Fiser, Kurt Sassmanshaus, Michael Chertock, Thomas Linde, Franklin Cox and the Ariel Quartet.
 Since graduation, she was the faculty member of Macao Conservatory School of Music and Macao Polytechnic Institute School of Arts, She is currently teaching at Beijing Normal University - Hong Kong Baptist University United International College, and serves as the guest keyboardist of Macao Orchestra and Macao Chinese Orchestra.